 THE FAMILY STONE

-Before the supermarket boom, there were corner markets that predominated neighborhoods where most people did their grocery shopping.
+Before the supermarket boom, corner markets dominated neighborhoods where most people did their grocery shopping.
 These corner markets sold all of your staples.
-They were hospitable and served as a neighborhood junction for the exchange of ideas, beliefs and gossip in much the same way as barbershops and beauty salons still do today.
-The Family Stone is set in the memory of these institutions long gone from most of the American economic landscape.
+They were hospitable and served as a neighborhood junction to exchange ideas, beliefs, and gossip in much the same way as barbershops and beauty salons still do today.
+The Family Stone is set in the memory of these institutions long gone from most American economic landscapes.